andre-chan/amazon-product-recommendation/README.md

 Deep, pairwise ranking approaches to recommend Amazon products.

+Details on the implementations are explained in [the thesis](Deep%20Pairwise%20Ranking%20Approaches%20for%20Hybrid%20Recommender%20Systems.pdf).

-Update (09/2019): This codebase is not actively maintained.
+**Update (09/2019)**: This codebase is not actively maintained.